Ahmed-Alanaswah/medical-clinic-project/README.md

 4. as a user i want to send my info to the web-site like what is my issue and how long i was suffer from it.
 5. as a user i want to see some of famous doctors in my contry.

+### what I am doing in this project?
+I made the home page with all features like a slider using js ,color switcher for all web site using js ,helpe my partner in hrml ,css in all project .

 **got to : [medical clinic Live URL]( https://ahmed-alanaswah.github.io/medical-clinic-project/)**